devxpod/GDC/readme.md

 ```bash
 export ROOT_PW=iAmGroot
 ```

+# Python

+## Python version installation
+The GDC will attempt to use a binary package for python if its available for the version specified in the env var PYTHON_VERSION
+To help ensure there is a binary match its best to only specify the major and minor version of python you need for example PYTHON_VERSION=3.11 instead of 3.11.5
+If a binary match for the version requested cant be found the exact version will be compiled and installed.
+This takes significantly longer that if a binary match is found.

+## Extra python packages
+* GDC auto installs a set of packages such as uv, pyenv, black, pylint, pyright.
+The full list can be found the GDC repo  under [root/bin/requirements.txt](root/bin/requirements.txt)
+* if you specify a file from your repo using PIP_EXTRA_REQUIREMENTS_TXT env var, those will be installed as well.

 # Special folders
 * **/var/run/docker.sock** - mounted from host to allow docker to be used and controlled from within container.